-Prerequisite: CIS 022 with a minimum grade of C or CR.
-Course Advisory: SCC minimum English and Math standards.
+Prerequisite: CIS 022 with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 A study of the basic concepts associated with the creation and manipulation of data structures and their related processing algorithms.
 Topics include software engineering principles, the selection, design, and implementation of data structures including arrays, sequential and random access files, strings, stacks, queues, linked lists, and binary trees, and the development of efficient algorithms for sorting, searching, and manipulating these data structures.
-(Taught using an object-oriented computer programming language such as C++, C#, Java, etc.) Three hours lecture, one hour lab weekly by arrangement.
+(Taught using an object-oriented computer programming language such as C++, C#, Java, etc.) Two hours lecture, three hours lab.

-Introductioni to Java Programming
+CIS 035 Introduction to Java Programming

-Prerequisite: A minimum grade of C or CR in CIS 022 or CIS 023 or 015.
+Prerequisite: A minimum grade of C in CIS 015 or CIS 022 or CIS 023.
 Course Advisory: SCC minimum English and Math standards.
-The course introduces Object Oriented Programming (OOP) using the Java programming language.
-It includes 'hands-on' development of Java applets and Java applications using objects, classes, interfaces and Graphical User Interface (GUI) components.
-Lab hours may be scheduled or TBA depending on the section.
-Students are expected to complete both the lecture and lab portions of the class.
-Three hours lecture, one hour lab weekly by arrangement.
+Introduces Object Oriented Programming (OOP) using the Java programming language.
+Includes hands-on development of Java applets and Java applications using objects, classes, interfaces and Graphical User Interface (GUI) components.
+Two hours lecture, three hours lab.